Fabio5271/simple-compiler/README.md

 # simple-compiler
 SIMPLE Programming Language compiler written in Python, that generates a Simpletron Machine Language binary.

 This is a completed university project in the subject of compilers, made with the objective of understanding how a basic compiler works.
-Think of this as a proof of concept, more than a compiler designed for speed and efficiency, after all, for starters, it would have to have been written in C to have a chance at excelling at that.
+This is not a compiler designed for speed and efficiency, as after all, it would have to have been written in C to excel at that.
+This is a program focused on functionality, as well as demonstrating many Python development concepts in practice.